-A local variable introduced by a local\variable\declaration is not automatically initialized and thus has no default value.
+A local variable introduced by a local\variable\declaration or declaration\expression is not automatically initialized and thus has no default value.
 Such a local variable is considered initially unassigned.

-Note: A local\variable\declaration that includes a local\variable\initializer is still initially unassigned.
+Note: A local\variable\declaration that includes an initializer is still initially unassigned.
 Execution of the declaration behaves exactly like an assignment to the variable (§9.4.4.5).
-It is possible to use a variable without executing its local\variable\initializer; e.g., within the initializer expression itself or by using a goto\statement to bypass the initialization:
+Using a variable before its initializer has been executed; e.g., within the initializer expression itself or by using a goto\statement which bypasses the initializer; is a compile-time error:

-'''

 goto L;

 int x = 1; // never executed

 L: x += 1; // error: x not definitely assigned

-'''

-Within the scope of a local variable, it is a compile-time error to refer to that local variable in a textual position that precedes its local\variable\declarator.
+Within the scope of a local variable, it is a compile-time error to refer to that local variable in a textual position that precedes its declarator.